-- 1. The custodian provides the requested records to the requester; - 2.
-The requested records are entirely withheld because their release is prohibited by law or the custodian has exercised his discretion to withhold the records in accordance with FOIA; - 3.
-The requested records are provided in part and are withheld in part because the release of part of the records is prohibited by law or the custodian has exercised his discretion to withhold a portion of the records in accordance with FOIA; - 4.
-Notice is provided that the requested records could not be found or do not exist.
-However, if the public body that received the request knows that another public body has the requested records, the response shall include contact information for the other public body; or
+- 1. Provide the requested records to the requester; - 2.
+The requested records are being entirely withheld because their release is prohibited by law or the custodian has exercised his discretion to withhold the records in accordance with FOIA: - 3.
+The requested records are being provided in part and are being withheld in part because the release of part of the records is prohibited by law or the custodian has exercised his discretion to withhold a portion of the records in accordance with FOIA; - 4.
+The requested records could not be found or do not exist.
+However, if the public body that received the request knows that another public body has the requested records, the response shall include contact information for the other public body; or - 5.
+It is not practically possible to provide the requested records OR to determine whether they are available within the five-work-day period prescribed by FOIA, and the public body needs an additional seven work days, or in the case of a request for criminal investigative files pursuant to § 2.2-3706.1, 60 work days, in which to provide one of the four preceding responses.